Brands of Contact Lenses

 Yes, you can buy contact lenses online.
 Simply ensure you have an up-to-date contact lens prescription at hand and that you order from a reputable online contact lens retailer such as Feel Good Contacts.
 We stock top brands that go through quality checks from the manufacturers.
 If you’re unsure, read our guide on buying contact lenses online for any further questions you may have.
 Contact Lenses UK, get your contacts at the most affordable prices with Feel Good Contacts.

 At Feel Good Contacts, we offer a variety of ways to pay for your contact lenses securely including through PayPal, Google Pay and Apple Pay.

-Feel Good Contacts’ Reward Scheme on Contact Lenses
+Feel Good Contacts’ Reward Scheme - Contact Lenses UK

 The Reward Points will go into your account automatically and can be built up overtime for a greater savings or used straight away to get money off your next order.

 In order to reap the benefits of this amazing scheme, you must use your Reward Points within a year of your last order date, or they will expire.

 You will be able to redeem your Reward Points at the checkout process and use them to save money when you next order your contact lenses from Feel Good Contacts.

 To see and keep track of how many Reward Points you’ve earned, simply visit the My Account on our website.

 You can also save an extra 5% off your contact lenses with our Auto-Replenish service which provides ultimate convenience by allowing you to automate your future orders quickly and easily without having to go online and re-enter your order.

 Not only is this a quick and easy way of receiving your contact lenses regularly but our Auto-Replenish service also comes with many additional benefits including 5% off every order placed through this service.
 You can also cancel your order whenever you like, and rest assured that we will always have your prescription in stock.
 This is if you have a specific prescription.